A sample from “Choreography by Jack Cole” to be broadcast Monday September 10 (8 pm Eastern, 5pm Pacific) on Turner Classic Movies.

 TM & (C) Turner Entertainment Networks, Inc. A Time Warner Company.
 All Rights Reserved.
 Photographers: Edward M. Pio Roda, Mark Hill, Adam Rose, Jason Merritt

-It was wild watching “Gun Crazy” (1950) projected on the humongous screen of the Egyptian Theatre as I did yesterday afternoon at TCM Fest.
-Screenwriter Dalton Trumbo’s pulpy film-noir concerns a couple of newly weds; played by John Dall and Peggy Cummins, they’re just doin’ what newly weds do.
-They’re livin’, lovin’, workin’ … and ...
+It was a wild ride watching “Gun Crazy” (1950) projected on the humongous screen of the Egyptian Theatre yesterday afternoon at TCM Fest.
+Screenwriter Dalton Trumbo’s pulpy film-noir concerns a pair of newly weds; played by John Dall and Peggy Cummins, they’re just doin’ what newly weds do.
+They’re livin’, lovin’, workin’ … and they’re ...